Quadrivio

 Quadrivio is a hamlet (frazione) of the comune of Campagna in the Province of Salerno, Campania, Italy.
 With a population of 5,352 it is the most populated settlement in its municipality.

 History

 The locality, originally named Starza, due to its position in the middle of a road junction (SS91 with SP31 and SP38) assumed the actual name meaning, in Italian, road junction.
 Built in the 1950s, it grew rapidly after 1980 Irpinia earthquake, becoming a single urban area with the union of the surrounding localities of Piantito, Vetrale, Fravitole, Visciglito and Starza proper.

 Geography

 The village is situated in the middle of its municipality and not too far from the town of Eboli.

 Economy

 Due to its geographical position and to its population, Quadrivio is the economic core of the municipality.
-It counts some factories, shops, banks, two pharmacies and one hotel.
+It has factories, shops, banks, two pharmacies and one hotel.